marcduiker/marcduiker.github.io/_posts/2015-10-14-choosing-communication-tools-for-distributed-teams.md

 _Am I a Slack fanboy?
 Oh yes :).
 I'm currently in three Slack teams which works seamlessly when the desktop client is used._

 ###Yammer
 [Yammer](http://www.yammer.com) promotes itself as the enterprise social network for businesses.
 It's the Facebook for organizations.
-It handles one-off/one-way messages very well.
+It handles one-off/asynchronous messages very well.
 It's great for news updates about an upcoming event you want to promote or showing appreciation to a colleague.
-Your co-workers can like the message and reply to it but it's not a platform for real-time conversations.
+Co-workers on Yammer can like the message and reply to it but it's not a platform for synchronous conversations.
 I'd say it's quite complementary to what Slack is offering.

 My two major complaints with Yammer are: